 Let’s get started!

 You’re going to need 3 key Peruvian ingredients (2 chili pastes and a black mint paste from an herb indigenous to Peru).
 I picked these up at a local Mexican grocery store.
 If you don’t have one, you can purchase them online here: Aji Panca Paste, Aji Amarillo Paste, Huacatay Paste.
-(You’ll need the Aji Amarillo paste for the Aji Verde Dipping Sauce that is traditionally served with the chicken).
+(You’ll need the aji amarillo paste to make the aji verde sauce for serving with the Peruvian chicken.)

 Combine all of the marinade ingredients.